Raymond-JV/DiscordDM/README.md

 # DiscordDM

-A runescape deathmatch simulator.
+A runescape deathmatch simulator for the VoiP service, Discord.
 This program was inspired by the popular iDM bot from swiftirc.
-JDA was used as a wrapper to utilize the Discord API.
+JDA is used as a wrapper to utilize the Discord API.
 Item names and values were imported from RSBuddy using JSON.

 &nbsp;